- Alternative ways to reach out to your leads

 - How to download profiles from Linked Helper

 - How to upload profiles' data from Linked Helper CSV file

 - How to change the LinkedIn platform for processing profiles

 Send messages to event attendees

 LinkedIn allows you to filter and collect profiles who attend an event which you are hosting or attending, too.
-What's more important, LinkedIn allows you to send messages to event attendees even if they are your 2nd or 3rd-degree connections.
+What's more important, LinkedIn allows you to send messages to event attendees even if they are your 3rd-degree connections.

 Let's imaging you're a recruiter who searches for a junior marketing manager.
 So instead of inviting every suitable candidate, you can collect them from an event which has lost of suitable candidates: